roytang/blog/content/replies/2013/05/ca5zvzu/index.md

 - PS3
 ---

-Check /r/PlayStationPlus and be sure to read the sidebar there.\n\nAs for your HDD, the PS3 can be upgraded with a larger HDD, but I havent tried this personally.
+Check /r/PlayStationPlus and be sure to read the sidebar there.

+As for your HDD, the PS3 can be upgraded with a larger HDD, but I havent tried this personally.